Construction Hand and Power Tools

 Principles of concrete design, including water/cement ratios, proportions of ingredients, reinforced concrete, concrete footers and walls, finishing with hand and power trowel equipment, and proper methods of curing and testing concrete.
 3 Credits (1 Lecture - 6 Lab) Corequisite(s): BCT102 and BCT103 or BCT103 and BCT104.

 Introduction to planning and implementing a residential remodeling project.
-Emphasis on development of a professional contract through the preparation of drawings, specifications, schedule, and estimates for a typical residential remodeling project.
-Additional remodeling-related topics include customer relations, insurance, bonding, liens, and sales and marketing.
-IRC requirements relating to planning, foundations, framing, energy conservation, and radon control are studied.
-Hazardous substances in the remodeling industry, sustainability issues, and code inspection sequences are discussed.
-4 Credits (2 Lecture - 6 Lab) Prerequisite(s): BCT102 and BCT103 and BCT109 or BCT102 and BCT103 and BCT128 or BCT103 and BCT104 and BCT109 or BCT103 and BCT104 and BCT128.
+Emphasis on the development and presentation of a professional contract through the preparation of drawings, specifications, schedule, and estimates.
+Additional remodeling-related topics include customer relations, green remodeling and sustainability issues, insurance, bonding, liens, sales and marketing, IRC requirements, hazardous substances, historical district issues, and code inspection sequences.
+The planned project will be constructed in the lab.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): BCT103 and BCT104 and BCT109.

 Techniques for standard construction estimating procedures from take-off to bid, covering the areas of excavation, concrete, steel, masonry, carpentry, alteration work, mechanical work, electrical work, and general conditions.
 Topics introduced include preparation of the typical quantity take-off and estimated cost recording documents and techniques, as well as preparation and presentation of formal bidding documents.
 Course work includes presentation of an actual estimate.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BCT107 and BCT127 or ACH128 and ACH129.
+3 Credits (3 Lecture) Prerequisite(s): BCT107 or ACH128 and ACH129.

 Residential Construction Planning, Scheduling and Management

 Fundamentals of planning and scheduling the residential construction process, with emphasis on mixing and matching available resources in the most efficient combinations to complete projects on time and within budget.
 Also included is an examination of construction management practices as applied by the residential building contractor, including the interrelationship between architects, sub-contractors, and others in the labor force.
-3 Credits (3 Lecture - 0 Lab) Corequisite(s): BCT255 or MCT265.
+3 Credits (3 Lecture) Corequisite(s): BCT255 or MCT265.

 Trim and Millwork